 To add a dose of history to your weekend ride, take on the 19 kilometre Parramatta Heritage Trail.
 The route takes your past some of the most significant sites from Australia’s colonial history, including Parramatta Gaol, The Female Factory, St Patrick’s Cathedral, Old Government House, and Australia’s oldest building: Elizabeth Farm.
 You’ll also wind your way through Parramatta Park and along the Parramatta River.
 This route takes you on some low-speed roads, so you’ll need to be confident riding on the road.

 Probably Sydney’s most unique cycling trail, the 8.4 kilometre Narrabeen Lagoon Trail follows the shoreline of the lagoon and is a haven for wildlife, including black swans, owls and bats.
-It’s a great escape from the hustle and bustle of Sydney, and only a 45-minute drive from the CBD.
+It’s a great escape from the hustle and bustle of Sydney (crucial when you live in the city), and only a 45-minute drive from the CBD.

 Lady Carrington Drive